COOLER WITH A FEW LIGHT SHOWERS

 There is a chance of rain today, although it’s far from a guarantee.
 We’ll have a 30% chance of showers as our lingering weathermaker spirals in the western Great Lakes.
 While some morning sun is possible, look for thickening clouds into the afternoon.

 Temperatures are trending down thanks to our nearby upper level storm system and a brisk west-southwest wind.
-Highs today will be close to 50 degrees, which is about 10 degrees cooler than yesterday.
+Highs today will shy of 50 degrees, which is 10-15 degrees cooler than yesterday.

 Tomorrow is another day with a few spotty light showers.
 A few wet snowflakes will also possible because it’s going to be even cooler.
 Your Wednesday will be in the low to mid 40s, but temperatures will bounce back into the 50s for the rest of the week.
 During the second half of this week, this repetitious, clogged weather pattern across the country will begin to break up.
 Look for drier from Thursday and into the weekend.